codesynthesis-com/xsde/xsde-examples/README.md

-# xsde-examples - examples for XSD/e compiler
+# xsde-examples - XSD/e examples

 This package contains examples for `xsde`, the XML Schema to C++ data binding compiler for mobile and embedded systems.